lo-th/phy/README.md

 PHY Universal physics language on Worker or Direct for <a href="https://github.com/mrdoob/three.js">three.js</a>

-All Physics engine can use compress or full version
-Extra: math, pool, EnhanceLigh

-Phy simplify creation of game, is like a bridge between three.js and physics
+Phy simplify creation of game, is a bridge between three.js and physics.<br>
+You can use compress or full version of physics engines.

 ## Features

-ES6, chamfer geometry, Glb manager, envmap and reflection, post process ...
+math, pool, EnhanceLigh, ES6, chamfer geometry

 ## Usage